 1) Tapp That Sass is absolutely a show I’d watch.

 2) Seth says, “a president who lost the popular vote” like eight times.
 And, Seth, seriously

 3) On a real note, the fact that we’ve designed many of our voting systems to favor unpopulated, rural areas seems, you know, stupid?
 I’m not arguing that less populated places should get less representation than densely populated areas, but they should get the same.
 Is there a decent reason not to?
 The electoral college doesn’t change the fact that elections are decided by only a few states, it just changes the states that decide the election.
 I’ve also heard the argument that large, liberal areas would have control of national political races because more people live in areas that support progressive policies and candidates.
 So the argument is that we shouldn’t do the thing that the majority of the country wants to?
 Who came up with this?
-If we have proportional representation in the House and flat representation in Congress, what jackass decided we should have reverse-proportional representation in the electoral college?
+If we have proportional representation in the House and flat representation in the Senate, what jackass decided we should have reverse-proportional representation in the electoral college?
 Is your argument that rural areas are more remote, and therefore more difficult to travel to?
 Great!
 Let’s rebuild our crumbling highways, install high-speed, cross-country rail lines, and make internet access a public commodity.
 You know who supports most of those ideas?
 Godd*mn progressives.
 Because when you allow for actual equal representation of all voters, not only would our country look a lot more progressive, THE PROGRESSIVE POLICIES WOULD MOST OFTEN BENEFIT NON-PROGRESSIVES.

 4) Seth Meyers pretending to be Mitch McConnell pretending to be Chucky the Doll is now my sexuality.
 I’m not nearly as upset about that as I should be.